ZakariaAkrach/streamingPlatform-be/README.md

 This is a streaming platform web application built with **React** (frontend) and **Spring Boot** (backend).
 I started this project recently to learn full-stack development, deepen my knowledge of Spring Boot, and improve my React skills.

+> This repository is part of a full-stack application.
+You can find the frontend [here](https://github.com/ZakariaAkrach/streamingPlatform-fe).

 ## Project Overview
 The platform supports three roles:
 - **User:**